REPAIR BASEBALL CARDS

 Stains from food, drinks, or finger oils often mar cards’ surfaces over the years of handling.
 Fortunately, most can be removed using a cotton swab or soft cloth dipped in rubbing alcohol or pencil eraser dust.
 Gently work the soiled area in circular motions, changing cotton as needed, to lift marks without scratching the paper.
 Some stubborn stains may require a spray of alcohol and patience.
 Avoid using water which can further set stains into fibers.

-Read also: COOLEST BASEBALL CARDS
+Read also: IMAGES HANK AARON BASEBALL CARDS

 Small rips, cuts or creases are fixable by carefully applying archival-safe clear tape to the reverse of the damaged area.
 Use low-tack tape designed for photos and documents, not duct or packing tape which can yellow.
 Smooth any air bubbles and trim tape edges neatly outside card boundaries.
 For larger tears, conservator-grade Japanese tissue or archival paper can be window-mounted or hinged behind using reactivated wheat starch paste.